 • the likely ecological effects on wild fisheries, natural habitats, flora and fauna

-Parts of the proposed sites extend into the low water channels of the bay.
-This may affect salmonid migration into their spawning regions upstream and could have consequences for angling tourism.
+The south-eastern portion of the site extends into a branch of the low water channel of the Owenea River.
+This may affect salmonid migration into the River Owenea, which is also an attraction for angling tourism.